AlexsLemonade/training-modules/scRNA-seq/pre-processing_scRNA-seq.md

 core you might be working with will also likely provide you with fastq files, we are starting from this point.

-#### Step 1: Set up your output directory
+### Step 1: Set up your output directory
-As described in a previous module, we'll make some directories from command line for us to store these data in.
+As described in a previous module, we'll make a directory from command line for us to store our output data in.
 ```
 mkdir alevin_output
 ```

-#### Step 2: Index the human transcriptome with Salmon
+### Step 2: Index the human transcriptome with Salmon
 Before you can quantify with Salmon and [Alevin](https://www.biorxiv.org/content/10.1101/335000v2), we need a transcriptome to be indexed.